Nevada County Reads 2024

-The Nevada County Community Library and the Nevada County Superintendent of Schools presents Nevada County Reads annually.
-The project, developed in 2005, is designed to deepen engagement in literature through reading and discussion.
-Everyone in the community can participate: read a book, share perspectives, attend a program, engage on social media and build a stronger community together.
-Nevada County Reads is funded in part by the Friends of the Nevada County Library.
+Nevada County Reads, a project developed in 2005, is presented in partnership with the Nevada County Superintendent of Schools, and is funded in part by the Friends of the Nevada County Libraries and made possible through the National Endowment for the Arts’ Big Read initiative.
+A program designed to deepen engagement in literature through reading and discussion, everyone in the community can participate: read a book, share perspectives, attend a program, engage on social media and build a stronger Nevada County together.

 The Round House is a winner in the National Book Award for fiction.
 One of the most revered novelists of our time—a brilliant chronicler of Native-American life—Louise Erdrich returns to the territory of her bestselling, Pulitzer Prize finalist The Plague of Doves with The Round House, transporting readers to the Ojibwe reservation in North Dakota.
 It is an exquisitely told story of a boy on the cusp of manhood who seeks justice and understanding in the wake of a terrible crime that upends and forever transforms his family.